Why Earn a Doctorate in Education?

 The two kinds of doctorates available from teacher education schools are the Doctorate in Education degree (EdD) and the Doctor of Philosophy in Education degree (PhD).
 They are both recognized as equal in academic rigor and standing.

 However, the EdD tends to be more project based, while the PhD is more research-based and theoretical in nature.
-Read on to learn more differences and determine which is best for you.
+Here are the differences so you can determine which is best for your career goals.

 Doctorate in Education (EdD)